Introduction:

 About Long Talk and A Long House

 Long Talk is a series we began because of the need for black intellectual exchange on the African continent but also in the world at large.
 Our hope is to, with these series of conversations across intimate diasporas, create the largest and most important archive of black discourse in our time.
-We’ve organized three of these talks, and we’ve already brought together Pulitzer Prize, Windham-Campbell prize, Forward Prize, Caine Prize, Sillerman Book prize winning writers, and etc. Attendees have so far come from all over the world including Botswana, Kenya, Belgium, Ghana, the UK, Canada, South Africa, Nigeria, and the US.
+We’ve organized a number of these talks, in video and text, published on our website, and for them, we’ve brought together renowned writers, among whom are Pulitzer Prize, Caine Prize, and Windham-Campbell prize winners, whose work continues to shape literary discourse and thought.
+Attendees have so far come from all over the world—Botswana, Kenya, Belgium, Ghana, the UK, Canada, South Africa, Nigeria, and the US.

 Long Talk is organized by A Long House, a new frontier for black thought, stories, and critical discourse, which seeks through art, aesthetic, and language to center blackness as a form of long memory.